Is the Apple Support email with the blue badge and BIMI logo legitimate?

 What the badge actually proves

 The blue badge is a mailbox-provider trust indicator.
-In a BIMI workflow, the sender publishes a BIMI TXT record that points to an approved SVG logo and, for many high-trust displays, a Verified Mark Certificate or other BIMI Evidence Document.
-The sender also needs DMARC at enforcement, usually p=quarantine or p=reject, with authentication passing for the same organizational domain shown in the message.
+In a BIMI workflow, the sender publishes a BIMI TXT record that points to an approved SVG logo and a BIMI Evidence Document accepted by the receiver, such as a Verified Mark Certificate.
+The sender also needs DMARC at enforcement, usually p=quarantine or p=reject, with SPF or DKIM passing in alignment with the visible From domain under its DMARC alignment mode.

 That matters because the badge does not come from the email's HTML.
 A scammer cannot simply paste Apple's BIMI logo into a message and force Apple Mail or another mailbox provider to draw the verified brand indicator.
 The provider decides whether to show it after checking authentication, DNS records, and logo evidence.